Lottery Licence

 Each organization is required to open up a Lottery Trust Account at their financial institution.
 A trust account ensures that all lottery proceeds are protected.

-Lottery Licence Applications to be submitted to the Council Services Department.
+Lottery Licence Applications to be submitted to the Council Services Department at least 30 days before the event.

 3. Lottery Reports